Skip to Main Content

 At Degli Angeli, the wine and extra-virgin olive oil on the table come from the surrounding territory.
 This is not a symbolic gesture toward localism; it is a structural feature of how the kitchen operates.
 When the oil used in cooking and the oil available to taste come from the same landscape you can see from your table, the sourcing becomes part of the experience in a way that a curated multi-region wine list cannot replicate.

-We're Smart, the vegetable-forward dining guide, has specifically noted the Menu Vegetale here as a reference point, which signals something about how the kitchen treats plant-based cooking.
+The Menu Vegetale has been noted as a reference point for plant-based cooking.
 In central Italian restaurants, vegetables have historically been secondary to meat and cured products.
 A menu that gives them structural prominence, and draws recognition for doing so, suggests the kitchen is working with its agricultural territory rather than simply drawing ingredients from it.

 The Farm Shop and Hotel: A Territorial Proposition